January 3, 2020

-The second issue is the visual hierarchy.
+Second, the issue is in the visual hierarchy.
 Actually, it’s closely related to the lack of contrast since it’s considered to be one of the tools of the visual hierarchy.
-You can see rough text alignment, different fonts, and sizes, with no color emphasis on headers and titles.
-All of these things complicate information perception and confuse users a lot.
+For instance, you can see rough text alignment, different fonts, and sizes, with no color emphasis on headers and titles.
+So, all of these things complicate information perception and confuse users a lot.

 The updated version of Evocean’s website solved all the issues.
 Now you can see a contrast between white, purple colors and blue shades on the website.
-The text information got structured by creating rectangular text blocks, bold typography on titles, common text alignment and repetition of visual text templates.
+Creating rectangular text blocks, bold typography on titles, common text alignment and repetition of visual text templates help us to structure information.
 What is more important, the new website has applied the principle of feedback reaction by adding a hover, which means if you move the cursor to any text column, it will show what you’ve chosen by changing the background color or a title color.